Mach-web/Machine_learning/README.md

 Contains datasets that are used in this repository.

 The flower dataset was too large and is not included in the repository.
-However, you can install the dataset for ([here](https://s3.amazonaws.com/content.udacity-data.com/nd089/flower_data.tar.gz)).
+However, you can install the dataset  ([here](https://s3.amazonaws.com/content.udacity-data.com/nd089/flower_data.tar.gz)).

 Some datasets are also downloaded through tensorflow_datasets package.

 The reviews folder text reviews from various companies.
 The data can be used to perform sentiment analysis.

-The songdata dataset for NLP text generation can be downloaded ([here](https://drive.google.com/uc?id=1LiJFZd41ofrWoBtW-pMYsfz1w8Ny0Bj8))
+The songdata dataset for NLP text generation can be downloaded ([here.](https://drive.google.com/uc?id=1LiJFZd41ofrWoBtW-pMYsfz1w8Ny0Bj8))